Waves for Water

 For more information on Discovery’s #TogetherForWater CSR project, and to take part of this laudable cause, please email email@example.com.

-The Discovery Leisure Company is proud to have been a part of the Sustainable Seafood Week 2017, in support of artisanal fishing.
+Discovery Hospitality is proud to have been a part of the Sustainable Seafood Week 2017, in support of artisanal fishing.
 Artisanal fisheries are small-scale fisheries that use traditional techniques and small boats, which are vital to livelihoods and food security.
 Since 2016, the leading hospitality Group has attested to promote the importance of sustainable sourcing for its seafood by partnering with Philippine-based fishing firm Meliomar.

 Another sustainability effort from the Group is the support of the Heirloom Rice Project in the Cordillera region.
 Home to several tribes and ethnic groups, each with its own set of customs, religion and folklore, the cultural diversity in the terraces is unified by one thing: rice.
 The Department of Agriculture – International Rice Research Institute, for its part, is focusing on the farmers and their traditional rice varieties.
 Reinvigoration of traditional farming in the region will then assure not only the livelihood of farmers, but also the survival of rice culture and the revered terraces.